ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 After having been set seven years, thev
 were as sound when taken out as when
 tin y were first in the ground.
 Time an.l
-w eather seem to have no effec
+w eather seem to have no ef
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/vtu_hildene_ver01%2Fdata%2Fsn84023209%2F00202197607%2F1875042101%2F0484.jp2/pct:29.296375,58.889862,10.817342,5.879133/!600,600/0/default.jpg"/>
 </td>